kevinmcareavey/chai-xai/README.md

 # CHAI-XAI
-A collection of material on explainable AI (XAI) relevant to the [Cyber Hygiene in AI Enabled Domestic Life (CHAI)](https://gow.epsrc.ukri.org/NGBOViewGrant.aspx?GrantRef=EP/T026812/1) project.
+A collection of material on explainable AI (XAI) relevant to [Cyber Hygiene in AI Enabled Domestic Life (CHAI)](https://gow.epsrc.ukri.org/NGBOViewGrant.aspx?GrantRef=EP/T026812/1).

 > We say that a [...] model is **interpretable** if you can inspect the actual model and understand why it got a particular answer for a given input, and how the answer would change when the input changes.
 > [...]